proplot-dev/proplot/docs/quickstart6.rst

 `~proplot.wrappers.bar_wrapper` and
 `~proplot.wrappers.cycle_wrapper` make it easier to generate useful bar plots.
-You can now pass 2d arrays to `~matplotlib.axes.Axes.bar` or `~matplotlib.axes.Axes.barh`, and columns of data will be grouped or stacked together.
-You can also request that columns are interpreted as data ranges, with the means or medians represented by bars and the spread represented by error bars.
+You can now pass 2D arrays to `~matplotlib.axes.Axes.bar` or `~matplotlib.axes.Axes.barh`, and columns of data will be grouped or stacked together.
+And if *x* coordinates are not provided, default coordinates are applied, just like with `~matplotlib.axes.Axes.plot`.
+You can also request that the input *height* coordinates are interpreted as *ranges*, with bars showing the means and medians of each column and error bars showing the spread.

 .. code:: ipython3